DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-2-PSA.md

 ### Deliverables

-* Reaper project folder with an “Audio” subfolder containing all source files.
+* Reaper project folder with an “Media” subfolder containing all source files.
 * Final rendered 30-second WAV file.
-* Final script in PDF or TXT format.
+* Final script in Word or PDF format.

 ---